fisharebest/webtrees/modules_v4/README.md

 ## Available interfaces

 Custom modules *must* implement `ModuleCustomInterface` interface.
-They *may* implement one or more of the following
+They *may* implement one or more of the following interfaces:

 * `ModuleAnalyticsInterface` - adds a tracking/analytics provider.
 * `ModuleBlockInterface` - adds a block to the home pages.